IRNAS/irnas-guidelines-docs/tools/git_stack/README.md

 - **GitHub CLI (gh)** - Required for GitHub repositories
 - **GitLab CLI (glab)** - Required for GitLab repositories

+You must also be authenticated with the relevant platform CLI for the repository you are in:

+- GitHub repos: `gh auth login`
+- GitLab repos: `glab auth login`

 The installer will check for all dependencies and provide installation instructions for any that are missing.